-In interviews with the Office of Inspections Chief, Special Investigations Unit Chief, and the two (2) investigators assigned to the facility, all reported that all allegations of sexual abuse or sexual harassment are investigated promptly, thoroughly, and objectively.
+In interviews with the Office of Inspections Chief, Special Investigations Unit Chief, and the investigator assigned to the facility, all reported that all allegations of sexual abuse or sexual harassment are investigated promptly, thoroughly, and objectively.
 This includes all reports made by a third party or anonymously.
 All investigators and inspectors have received appropriate specialized training to conduct sexual abuse and sexual harassment investigations.
 Both the Office of Inspections Chief and Special Investigations Unit Chief report that all investigators and inspectors are responsible for gathering and preserving direct and circumstantial evidences, including any available electronic monitoring data, are required to conduct interviews with the alleged victims and suspected perpetrators and witnesses; and shall review prior complaints and reports of sexual abuse involving the suspected perpetrator.
-Both investigators interviewed stated that they would collect evidence.

-Both the Office of Inspections Chief and Special Investigations Unit Chief confirmed that when the quality of the evidence appears to support criminal prosecution, the case is referred to the Rhode Island State Police, who has assigned two (2) staff to the agency for this purpose.
-The facility investigators confirmed that the credibility of an alleged victim, suspect, or witness is assessed on an individual basis and not determine by the person's status as an inmate or staff member.
-The facility investigators reported that truth-telling devices, such as polygraph examinations are not used by the agency.
+However, the facility investigator reported that he directs the collection of inmate clothing by a security staff at the facility.
+When discussed with the Office of Inspections Chief and Special Investigations Unit Chief both stated that this is not the policy of the agency nor indicative of normal practices.
+All interviewed confirmed that when the quality of the evidence appears to support criminal prosecution, the case is referred to the Rhode Island State Police, who has assigned two (2) staff to the agency for this purpose.
+The facility investigator confirmed that the credibility of an alleged victim, suspect, or witness is assessed on an individual basis and not determine by the person's status as an inmate or staff member.
+The facility investigator reported that truth-telling devices, such as polygraph examinations are not used by the agency.
 All interviewed confirmed that the Rhode Island State Police share information on investigations.

-The facility investigators reported that the investigation process beings at the time of notification and initiation of an incident report.
-An immediate response is required if the victim is taken to the hospital.
+The facility investigator reported that the investigation process beings at the time of notification and initiation of an incident report.
 Evidence collection follows and this includes witness/victim/alleged perpetrator interviews and statements, phone records, photographs, electronic video tapes, medical and mental health interviews, and physical, direct, and circumstantial evidence.
 A meeting with the investigator's supervisor to conduct a file review before a determination of outcome is documented.